Akbhobhiya/Travellite/README.md

 ## How to setup the project

-The website is built using Node.JS and ejs so make sure you have Node.JS and npm installed already.
+The website is built using Node.JS and React.JS so make sure you have Node.JS and npm installed already.

 #### Run the app
 ```js